Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 260 216SP 55 nm should be 106% faster than the GeForce GT 340 overall, because of its higher data rate. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 260 216SP 55 nm should theoretically be much better than the GeForce GT 340 in general. (explain)

-Texel RateThe GeForce GTX 260 216SP 55 nm will be a lot (approximately 136%) better at texture filtering than the GeForce GT 340. (explain)
+Texel RateThe GeForce GTX 260 216SP 55 nm will be quite a bit (about 136%) faster with regards to anisotropic filtering than the GeForce GT 340. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 260 216SP 55 nm is a better choice, and very much so. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 260 216SP 55 nm is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison